-This year’s program airs April 17-23, 2017, and the following week it is available for listening on the COW web site, clearoutwest.com.
+This year’s program airs April 16-22, 2018 on its syndicated stations, and the following week it is available for listening on the COW web site, clearoutwest.com.
 The music and poetry selections are:

 Clear Out West is “…a weekly syndicated cowboy radio show dedicated to introducing the cowboy culture to new folks, and bringing back some great memories to some old cowboys.
 Join your hosts, Andy and Jim Nelson, every week for some great cowboy music, some awesome cowboy poetry and some serious goofing off!”